spidasoftware/installer/README.md

 Docker Compose
 --------------

-The install script will create a docker-compose.yml file in the `/etc/spida` dir.
+The install script will create a `docker-compose.yml` file in the `/etc/spida` dir.
 This is the is the main configuration location for SPIDAMin.
 Configuration is set in SPIDAMin by setting environment variables in this docker compose file.
+Environment variables that are common among several images are stored in `.docker-common.env`.
+The `docker-compose.yml` file will read in that file for the images that share those variables.
+This way you only need to change variables in one place instead of multiple places within `docker-compose.yml`.

 The following is a list of options for configuration beyond what is done in the install script:

 ENV Name: description (default)